Are your drivers up to date?

 Before you use them, be aware of two things:

-1) You need to back up your existing drivers to ensure that your system can be reset in case anything does go wrong.
+1) You should to back up your existing drivers to ensure that your system can be reset in case anything does go wrong.

-2) Windows will update your drivers for free, but these companies will want some of your cash for the convenience of getting you the newest drivers.
+2) Windows will update your drivers for free, whereas third-party companies may want some of your cash for the convenience of getting you the newest drivers.

 Do it yourself

-There is almost nothing that Windows Update or any other program can do for your drivers that you can't do for yourself.
-Virtually every hardware and peripheral manufacturer provides a customer update section on their site for just this purpose.
+There is almost nothing that Windows Update or any other program can do for your drivers that you can’t do yourself.
+Virtually every hardware and peripheral manufacturer provides a customer update section on their site for just this purpose!

 First, get the specific model number for whatever device you're looking to update.
 Peripherals normally have a stamp or sticker somewhere on the back telling you the series and model number.
 Internal hardware numbers can be obtained by looking at the manual that came with them or by accessing the Windows Device Manager.
 Like with third-party software, you'll definitely want to back everything up before going to get those new drivers.